hrygo/echomind/README.md

 **Your external brain for email.**

 EchoMind is a SaaS-level Intelligent Email Decision System that acts as an AI cognitive layer on top of traditional email services.
-It reads, understands, classifies, and summarizes emails, transforming unstructured communication into structured insights and tasks for executives and managers.
+It reads, understands, classifies, and summarizes emails, transforming unstructured communication into structured insights and tasks for executives, managers, and dealmakers.

 ## 🚀 Features (Current Beta)